streetsidesoftware/vscode-cspell-dict-extensions/extensions/french/README.md

 ### Enable Dictionary

 Commands (use `F1` or *View -> Command Palette...*):
-- `Enable French Spell Checker Dictionary`
-- `Enable French Spell Checker Dictionary in Workspace`
+- `F1` `Show Spell Checker Configuration Info`
+- Select the `Language` tab.
+- Enable the language Globally or in just the Workspace.

 ### Disable Dictionary

 Commands (use `F1` or *View -> Command Palette...*):
-- `Disable French Spell Checker Dictionary`
-- `Disable French Spell Checker Dictionary in Workspace`
+- `F1` `Show Spell Checker Configuration Info`
+- Select the `Language` tab.
+- Disable the language Globally or in just the Workspace.

 ### Manual Settings